-"What do you mean?" her voice was stiff as she tried to ease into discovering what Rizal did or didn't know.
+"What do you mean?"
+Her voice was stiff as she tried to ease into discovering what Rizal did or didn't know.

-"How does a beautiful--" his lips grazed the top of her ear, "young," she felt the tips of his fingers drag along the side of her ribs to her waist, "woman, such as yourself end up the scribe for an academic expedition?"
+"How does a beautiful," his lips grazed the top of her ear, "young," she felt the tips of his fingers drag along the side of her ribs to her waist, "woman, such as yourself end up the scribe for an academic expedition."
 Leaning so close that she could feel the heat of his body burn along her back, he whispered, "You are not a scholar."

 "No," she admitted, feeling slightly miserable inside even as her body responded to his warmth.
-Never had she felt so alive, but to admit to the darkly handsome male at her back the truth, he would find her heart fickle and be disgusted.
+Never had she felt so alive.
+But the thought of admitting the truth of why she was on the trip to the darkly handsome male at her back made her feel sick.
+Would he understand or be disgusted at her fickle heart?
 She found that she desperately wanted to keep his attentions, not push him away.

 "You are not Hooker's daughter."
 His hand settled heavily at the juncture of her waist and pulled her up against his hip.
-Shivering, she felt the length of his body from knee to chest press along her side.
+Shivering, she felt the length of his body, from knee to chest, press along her side.
 "And you are not wed to any member of his team."

 Rizal wasn't much taller than she, but the rock-solid feel of his body made her feel small, soft, and protected.
 When his head dipped slightly, allowing him to drop a light kiss to the side of her neck, she couldn't repress her body's instinctive reaction.

-"In fact," his hip shifted, digging into her softness, "you seem to be the only team member on this survey."
-Shivering with need, her head tilted arching into his mouth.
+"In fact," his hip shifted, digging into her softness, "you seem to be the only other member on this survey, when Hooker normally travels with a team of no less than a dozen."
+Shivering with need, her head tilted, arching into his mouth.
 Her world narrowed to the sensual hum of his voice, the fleeting pressure of his fingers, and the need to feel more.
 A low chuckle stirring the hair at the nape of her neck was his only response.

 "Why then, Miss Thawley, are you really here?
 Or don't you even know?"
-The sky purpled, as if a switch had been thrown.
-Night began falling as fast as she seemed to be doing at his feet.
+The sky purpled, as if a switch had been thrown, night began falling as fast as she seemed to be doing at his feet.